acedev0816/StakePool/resource/extractor.contracts.md

     - {{this}}
 {{/each}}

-For this sale to become active, {{seller}} has to create an AtomicAssets trade offer in which he offers the aforementioned assets to the AtomicMarket account with the memo "sale".
+For this sale to become active, {{seller}} has to create an AtomicAssets trade offer in which he offers the aforementioned assets to the extractor account with the memo "sale".

 The assets will be listed for the price of {{listing_price}} which will be settled in {{symbol_to_symbol_code settlement_symbol}}.